amritamakwana/gallery/README.md

 Gallery Page that renders data from following response feed (http://origin-www.tasteofhome.com/feed/msn-slideshows/) using Backbone

-It displayes Main Title, Abscract Text, Auther, and a Card containing gallery of images along with their heading and description.
+For each item in the response, it displayes Main Title, Abscract Text, Auther, and a Card containing gallery of images.

-On each image there a a button on the bottom right corner, and on click of it corresponding images opens in a popup along with title and description.
+On each image there is a button on the bottom right corner, and on click of it corresponding image opens in a popup along with title and description.
 For multiple images there will be left and right navigation option.

-Page is server from a simple http server using node js (http-server)
+Page is served from a simple http server using node js (http-server)

 Steps:
 * npm install http-server -g